These sweet and spicy homemade Korean Meatballs are packed with flavor, thanks to lean ground beef, garlic, ginger and one secret Korean ingredient!!

 - Ground Beef - A mid-range lean-to-fat ratio is a great option for meatballs as you want some fat for that nice, juicy texture but don't need too much.
 Therefore, I recommend using a ground beef that is 80-85% lean!

-- Gochujang - What is gochujang??
-It's a red chile sauce that's sweet, spicy and seriously PACKED with flavor!
-It's an ingredient common in Korean cooking, but can be found here in the states quite easily.
-I found it at Walmart and Hy-Vee here in the midwest, but I'm sure you can find it at most large grocery stores!
-Don't skip this ingredient - it makes the dish! 🙂
+- Gochujang – What is gochujang??
+It’s a Korean chili paste that’s sweet, spicy and seriously PACKED with flavor!
+A little bit goes a long way!
+It’s an ingredient common in Korean cuisine, but can be found here in the states quite easily.
+I found it at Walmart and Hy-Vee here in the midwest, but I’m sure you can find it at most large grocery stores!
+Don’t skip this ingredient – it makes the dish! 🙂

 - Green Onions - AKA Scallions